-- name (str) unique name used to identify this object within its group. - group (str) hardware group, corresponds to key in prefs.json "HARDWARE": {"GROUP": {"ID": {\\params}}} - is\trigger (bool) Is this object a discrete event input device? or, will this device be used to trigger some event?
-If True, will be given a callback by Task, and assign\cb() must be redefined. - pin (int) The BCM pin used by this device, or None if no pin is used. - type (str) What is this device known as in .prefs?
-Not required. - input (bool) Is this an input device? - output (boo1) Is this an output device?
+- name (str) unique name used to identify this object within its group. - group (str) hardware group, corresponds to key in prefs.json "HARDWARE": {"GROUP": {"ID": {params}}} - is_trigger (bool) Is this object a discrete event input device? or, will this device be used to trigger some event?
+If True, will be given a callback by Task, and assign_cb() must be redefined. - pin (int) The BCM pin used by this device, or None if no pin is used. - type (str) What is this device known as in .prefs?
+Not required. - input (boo1) Is this an input device? - output (bool) Is this an output device?

 is_trigger

 pin

 type

 input

 output

 calibration Calibration used by the hardware object.

+Calibration Candration used by the nardware object.

-release() Every hardware device needs to redefine release() , ~ and must assign_cb(trigger_fn) Every hardware device that is a trigger must re- define this to accept a function (typically Task. handle_trigger()) that is called when that trigger is activated. get_name() Usually Hardware is only instantiated with its pin number, but we can get its name from prefs init_networking([listens]) Spawn a Net_Node to Hardware.node for stream- ing or networked command is\trigger = False pin = None type = ''
+release() Every hardware device needs to redefine release(), and must assign_cb(trigger_fn) Every hardware device that is a trigger must re- define this to accept a function (typically Task. handle_trigger()) that is called when that trigger is activated. get_name() Usually Hardware is only instantiated with its pin number, but we can get its name from prefs init_networking([listens]) Spawn a Net_Node to Hardware.node for stream- ing or networked command